-The Early Music Studio has five ensembles, Collegium Musicum, the La Tour Baroque Duo, Ensemble 18c., the Carleton Chamber Players and the Esterháza Duo.
+The Early Music Studio has four ensembles, Collegium Musicum, Ensemble 18c., the Carleton Chamber Players and the Esterháza Duo.

 Carleton Chamber Players

 The Carleton Chamber Players is named for Thomas Carleton (1735-1817), the first Lieutenant-Governor of New Brunswick.
 The ensemble was formed in 2016 to perform chamber music repertoire from the period 1760-1800 composed for various combinations of flute, string instruments, harpsichord and piano.
 The membership of the Carleton Chamber Players is drawn from the pool of Saint John area classical musicians working under the direction of Tim Blackmore (recorder, harpsichord & square piano) and varies in number depending on the repertoire being performed.